 After seven salty winters and encounters with boulders, the OEM skid plates underneath Campbell were in sad shape.
-Not to mention the shenanigans after many oil changes and various wrenching.
+Not to mention the shenanigans during many oil changes and various wrenchings.

 After Campbell’s running boards took serious damage on our run down the Mineral Creek Trail to Ouray, they needed replacing.
 For the replacement, we installed steel rock sliders so it won’t be a problem again.